keithbuhler/keithbuhler.github.io/slideshows/trinity.md

 ### Church Fathers ("Patristics")

-- Many writers, leaders, preachers, thinkers of the church from the Apostles to about the 8th century -"Ante-Nicene", "Nicene" and "Post-Nicene" Fathers
+- Many writers, leaders, preachers, thinkers of the church from the Apostles to about the 8th century
+- Three groups: "Ante-Nicene", "Nicene" and "Post-Nicene" Fathers
 - Before Nicea (325), during, and after the council of Nicea 325 & 380 AD

 </section>